-The wonder-woman behind Mission Paws'ible and Unleashed
+The wonder-woman behind Mission Paws'ible

 Tell us your story – how did you get here?

-There’s no ‘short’ story to how I found myself settled on a tropical island surrounded by my personal rescued pets, incredible animals, fellow rescuers and amazing people from all walks of life and industries.
+There’s no ‘short’ story to how I found myself settled on a tropical island surrounded by my rescued pets, incredible animals, fellow rescuers and amazing people from all walks of life and industries.

 My name is Prue.
 I was born-and-bred in Melbourne, Australia (with a short stint in a little country town called Barham, NSW).
 I’ve spent time living in London and Sydney working for clients from all over the world.
 My paying occupation is Graphic Design and I run my own online creative agency, We Create.

 So, most people ask me, ‘why are you saving animals’?
 I get it.
-It’s hard to understand why a young (well I was young at the time) girl would give up her successful career in Graphic Design to save sick and mangey animals.
 To give up the glamour and the cushy life of the corporate world and find myself stopping my scooter, hot, sweaty, and disheveled, to collect a little pup with no hair and awkwardly work out how to transport it from its location to the vet.
+‘Why?’ is the common question.
+‘Why not?’ is my answer.
+But where did it all begin?

+In 2018 we launched our online store which stocks pet accessories handmade in Bali with 100% profits supporting our mission.
+Additionally, through this project, we created the Circle of Giving™ programme, which means when you buy from us, you not only help animals in need, but also the local community through employment.
 In 2020, we dreamed bigger and started to fundraise for The Healing Centre – a safe, calm and loving environment where our rescued animals can heal.
 Plus, adjacent to the centre, we are creating the world’s first dog park with a difference.
-Unleashed will be a 250m2 natural dog park that will offer a safe space for dogs to socialise with their parents.
-We will also be offering doggy day care, pet grooming, a pet shop, training, a vegan cafe and a co-working space.
-But the best part is, 100% of profits generated from Unleashed will be reinvested into community programs to stop the suffering of homeless animals through education, sterilisation and vaccination.
+Unleashed will be a natural dog park that will offer a safe space for dogs to socialise with their parents, as well as doggy day care, pet grooming, a pet shop, training, a vegan cafe and a co-working space.
+But the best part is, 100% of profits generated from Unleashed will be reinvested into community programmes to stop the suffering of homeless animals through education, sterilisation and vaccination.

 What accomplishment are you most proud of?